ClementNerma/Rave/docs/books/hybrid.md

 Superoverloads are overloads that don't act only as a class level, but as the whole program's level.
 Some of them work with some concepts we haven't seen yet, so we'll only see operators superoverloads.

 How do they work?
 That's simple: each operator superoverload overwrites the behaviour of an operator.
-Here is the list:
+Here is the array:

 * `%plus` (`+`)
 * `%less` (`-`)